AnyBody/anybody-tutorial/A_Getting_started_modeling/lesson4.rst

 |InverseDynamics_End|

-Plot “Main.HumanModel.BodyModel.SelectedOutput.Right.Leg.Muscles.Envelope” (see :ref:`*this for help* <Plotting simulation results>`).
+Plot “Main.Study.Output.Model.HumanModel.BodyModel.SelectedOutput.Right.Leg.Muscles.Envelope” (see :ref:`*this for help* <Plotting simulation results>`).
 It expresses the maximum muscle activation level seen across all the muscles in the right leg at a given instant: